 It’s a good idea to have a builder lined up before you buy your kit and have them take a look at it and advise you as to what’s included and what’s to be added.

 You should carefully evaluate a log cabin kit for sale before you buy it to be certain you fully understand what's involved in building from that log package.
+For a wider range of choices consider using a distributor such as BZB Cabins & Outdoors, offering high-quality, eco-friendly log structures.

 You can save money on your log home with careful planning, thoughtful design and judicious materials selection.